Energy & Environment Legal Institute (E&E Legal)

 Donors Capital Fund/Donors Trust

-Conservative Transparency reports the following donations for that the Energy & Environment Legal Institute received $445,000 in combined contributions from Donors Trust and Donors Capital Fund in 2012/2013:
+Conservative Transparency reports the following donations for that the Energy & Environment Legal Institute received $505,000 in combined contributions from Donors Trust and Donors Capital Fund.
+Not that not all of the following funding values have been confirmed by DeSmogBlog.

 Both Donors Trust and Donors Capital Fund are responsible for distributing millions of dollars in grants while concealing the original identity of their donors.